 Since 1972, the Potency Monitoring Program has tested the THC of marijuana samples provided by law enforcement.
 The size and scope of the samples varied enormously, so it is hard to take the average reading as Gospel.
-The samples typically contained no more than 3-4% THC, and the sample size was very small.
+The samples typically contained no more than 3-4% THC, and the sample size was tiny.
 For reference, researchers analyzed no more than 18 seizures a year in the 1970s; today, they average more than 1,000.

-One other issue was that the main method of testing involved gas chromatography, which is not ideal for quantitation of cannabinoids.
+One other issue was that the main method of testing involved gas chromatography, which is not ideal for the quantitation of cannabinoids.
 This form of testing heats up the weed before analysis, which changes the chemical profile.
 As a result, the THC molecule breaks down, and you receive an inaccurate reading.
 Today, liquid chromatography is used and offers far more accurate readings.

 However, it is a fact that weed was less potent than today.
-The so-called ‘brick’ weed contained little in the way of sinsemilla (feminized flower) which gives us the strong marijuana we adore.
+The so-called ‘brick’ weed contained little in the way of sinsemilla (feminized flower), which gives us the strong marijuana we adore.

 The 1980s and 1990s

 In 1984, the National Institute on Drug Abuse wrote a paper admitting that the age of samples varied from several weeks to a few years!
-Moreover, researchers made no effort to take into account THC-loss from improper storage over the years.
+Moreover, researchers made no effort to take into account THC loss from improper storage over the years.

 A study by ElSohly et al., published in Biological Psychiatry in April 2016, looked at changes in cannabis potency from 1995 to 2014.
 In all, almost 39,000 samples were analyzed.
-The team fo3und that marijuana had an average potency of 4% THC in 1995.
+The team found that marijuana had an average potency of 4% THC in 1995.
 Once again, it is tough to take this figure at face value, but there is no question that weed was still weaker.

 2000 – Present

 The reduction in CBD was also extremely noticeable.
 In 2001, the average CBD content was 0.28%; it fell to 0.15% in 2014.
-Therefore, the THC:CBD ratio went from 14:1 to 80:1 inside 20 years.
+Therefore, the THC:CBD ratio went from 14:1 to 80:1 within 20 years.
 This has major repercussions when it comes to analyzing the potency of marijuana.
 With less CBD, the THC is likely to have an even greater effect.